-Online shopping has been growing fast in the last years and experienced a pandemic fueled boost in 2020 and expected to hit 4 billion dollars.
+Online shopping has been growing fast in the last years and experienced a pandemic-fueled boost in 2020 and is expected to hit 4 billion dollars.
 Research shows that by 2023, the US alone will have 300 million online shoppers.
 That’s 91% of the country’s population.

 Since the US is the leader in online shopping worldwide, with 69% of all online shoppers worldwide, and Google Shopping has been available here since 2013, you’d expect most advertisers to adopt advanced Google shopping campaign strategies.
 Unfortunately, this is not the case.
 While many advertisers and agencies excel in paid search, most are still struggling with shopping.

 I get it.
 Deciding on how to structure your shopping campaigns can be challenging, especially if you have thousands of products in your store.
 Do you add all your products in one ad group?
 Split into branded and unbranded campaigns?
 Divide by categories?
 Most advertisers resort to leaving all products in one ad group or set up Smart Shopping and hope for the best.

 However, hope is not a strategy.
 I wanted to re-introduce you to a Google Shopping campaign structure that almost always works.
 Of course, the success level will vary, depending on your product type.
 It will improve your results and eventually make managing shopping campaigns easier – the query sculpting or the query level bidding shopping campaign strategy.

 The biggest issue with Google Shopping, especially for seasoned search advertisers, is that there is no keyword targeting.
 You cannot choose which search queries your products appear for, and you let Google match the most relevant product from your feed every time a search occurs.

 Out of the box, you have very little control over which queries Google thinks will match your products, so deciding on your Google Shopping campaign structure may make one of the most significant challenges faced by Google Shopping advertisers.
 The only management tool at your disposal is negative keywords.